vegaprotocol/documentation/docs/api/overview.md

 ## Core nodes
 Vega's chain is built using the Tendermint consensus mechanism.
 Read more about Tendermint in their [documentation](https://docs.tendermint.com/).
 You can see what version of Tendermint the Vega core is using by checking the [statistics endpoint](../api/rest/core/core-service-statistics.api.mdx) for the `chainVersion`.

-The Vega core processes each transaction in order, from a block that's been created by Tendermint and then executing the transaction.
-When the transaction is being executed, it will trigger actions in the core.
-For example, an order submission could enter the order book, match other orders, trigger trades, etc. The core is comprised of the order books, risk engines, governance mechanisms, market lifecycle, and other essential protocol functions.
+The Vega core processes each transaction in order, from a block that's been created by Tendermint, by validating and then executing the transaction.
+When the transaction is executed, it will trigger actions in the core.
+For example, an order submission could enter the order book, match other orders, create trades, etc. The core is comprised of the order books, risk engines, governance mechanisms, market lifecycle, and other essential protocol functions.

 ![Simplified view of the transaction flow](/img/concept-diagrams/transactions-flow-easy.png)

 ## Authentication
 Authentication takes several forms when interacting with Vega.
-When requesting data, such as through a query, you don't need to authenticate nor do you need an API token.
+When requesting data from a standard data node, such as through a query, you don't need to authenticate nor do you need an API token.
+Service providers offering free or paid data nodes may require you to authenticate, however.
+If this is the case you will need to refer to the provider's documentation for details of how to do so.

 If you want to interact with the network, you'll need to ensure that you have a Vega Wallet, which provides authentication in the form of a signature when sending transactions.